naninovel/docs/docs/guide/naninovel-scripts.md

 # Naninovel Scripts

 Naninovel scripts are text documents (`.nani` extension) where you control what happens on scenes.
-You can open and edit them with a text editor of your choice, like Notepad, Word or Sublime.
+You can open and edit them with a text editor of your choice, like Notepad, TextEdit or [Atom](https://atom.io).

 Each line in a naninovel script represents a statement, which can be an command, generic text, label, comment or a define statement.
 Type of the statement is determined by the literal that is placed at the start of the line: